hpcleuven/iRODS-User-Training/04_HPC_to_DATA_Handson_User-Training.md

 - Does some calculation using the xyz files
 - Create a results directory in the training iRODS collection
 - Upload the result file to iRODS
-- add job metadata to the results file
+- Add job metadata to the results file
 - Add some additional user metadata to the results file.